Aesthetes/Aesthetes-NFTs/README.md

 ### FUNDAMENTAL RULES
 * **1000000000000000e-96 only**: only truly indivisible NFTs will be accepted, so be sure to issue only 1000000000000000e-96 coins for your NFT currency.
 Other values will not be accepted.
-* **Always do blackholing**: you must blackhole the issuing account otherwise the Ripple community cannot be sure that another identical token will never be issued.
+* **Always do blackholing**: you must blackhole the issuing account otherwise the XRP community cannot be sure that another identical token will never be issued.
 NFTs coming from non-blackholed accounts will not be accepted.

 ### HOW TO SETUP THE TRUSTLINE PROPERLY
 If you want send a NFTs from a wallet to another one, you should set the Trustline toward the NFT Issuer Address.
 In order to set it correctly we suggest to use related page on our NFTs Visualizer  https://xrplnft.art.